Kahlan-walcott/GVSU-CIS350-lokds/docs/software_requirements_specification.md

    1. R1: The game shall be able to load on any type of screen.
 9. The game needs multiple moving objects
    1. R1: The game shall be able to have multiple moving objects on screen at the same time.
+   2. R2: The game shall have leaves that are falling from trees.
 10. The NPCs can give and take objects.
 	1. R1: The character shall be able to give and receive objects from the NPC.